Note: Donations are in Australian Dollars

 Sarah thought her future looked bleak and would amount to nothing more than scavenging firewood with her mother.
 Together they burnt the wood to make charcoal to sell at the local market so the family could survive.

-Imagine Sarah’s delight when she was selected by the Agolomuok Students Support Group to be sponsored to continue her education.
+Imagine Sarah’s delight when she was selected to be sponsored to continue her education.
 Sarah was chosen as someone having both the academic ability and the personal qualities needed to succeed.

 A sponsor was allocated to support Sarah and encouraged to write to her.
-As this new friendship developed with the exchange of letters, Sarah has been greatly encouraged.
-She is amazed that a person from the other side of the world would take a personal interest in her.
+As this new friendship developed with the exchange of letters, Sarah was greatly encouraged.
+She was amazed that someone from the other side of the world would take a personal interest in her.

-After successfully completing Form 4 and with the continuing support of her sponsor, Sarah has begun University studies to follow her dream and become a secondary school teacher.
+After successfully completing Form 4 and with the support of her sponsor, Sarah then completed University studies to follow her dream and become a secondary school teacher.